 Tennis leg represents a myofascial or tendinous injury of the lower limb and, not surprisingly, is seen most frequently in tennis players.

 Although classically seen in people who play tennis, it can also be induced by playing squash, skiing, and athletics.
-Therefore, it typically occurs in active individuals, more frequently in middle age.
+Therefore, it typically occurs in active individuals, more frequently in middle aged individuals.
 The same injury can also occur with more sedate activities, such as running to catch a bus.
 Extension of the knee and forced dorsiflexion of the ankle seem to be the most frequent biomechanical causes for the injury 2.

 Both findings have been found in isolation or together.

-Ultrasound demonstrates fluid deep to medial gastrocnemius and superficial to the soleus muscle most prominent at the level of the myotendinous junction.
+Ultrasound demonstrates fluid deep to medial gastrocnemius and superficial to the soleus muscle, most prominent at the level of the myotendinous junction.
 A tear in the deep surface of gastrocnemius may be seen as a disruption in contour and echogenicity of muscle fibres.
 A torn plantaris tendon may also be identified.

 - high T2 signal fluid deep to medial gastrocnemius and superficial to the soleus